An official website of the United States government

 Inclusion Criteria

-Have histologically or cytologically confirmed diagnosis of Stage IV NSCLC that has documented radiographic progression on one or after one prior line of systemic treatment (programmed death-1 [PD-1]/ programmed death ligand-1 [PD-L1] inhibitor and platinum-based chemotherapy concomitantly) in advanced/metastatic setting per the American Joint Committee on Cancer staging system, 8th edition.
+Have histologically or cytologically confirmed diagnosis of Stage IV NSCLC that has documented radiographic progression on one or after one prior line of systemic treatment (programmed death-1 [PD-1]/ programmed death ligand-1 [PD-L1] inhibitor and platinum-based chemotherapy concomitantly) in advanced/metastatic setting per the American Joint Committee on Cancer staging system, 9th edition.

-Only one prior line of immunotherapy containing regimen is allowed in advanced/metastatic setting.
+Only one prior line of immunotherapy containing regimen is allowed in an advanced/metastatic setting.
 If participant had received adjuvant immunotherapy the disease-free interval (after the last dose of adjuvant immunotherapy) should be at least 6 months.

 Historical PD-L1 results must be available.

 Have at least one measurable lesion as the targeted lesion based on RECIST v1.1.
 Tumor lesions situated in a previously irradiated area are considered measurable if progression has been documented after irradiation.
-Historical images within 28 days of the Screening Visit may be accepted as a screening image if deemed acceptable in the opinion of the investigator.
+Historical images within 28 days of the screening visit may be accepted as a screening image if deemed acceptable in the opinion of the investigator.

 Eastern cooperative oncology group performance status of 0 or 1.